Constructing Complexity: A Python Guide to the Builder Pattern

 Code Walkthrough

-First, we define the immutable target object.
-We use a frozen data class to ensure that once the builder finishes its job, the product cannot be altered.
+First, define the core object.
+We use a frozen data class to ensure that once the builder "finishes" the object, it cannot be modified accidentally.

 from dataclasses import dataclass, field